 All Squarespace sites include blogging capabilities.
 Blogging involves updating your site frequently, which helps search engines see it as an active site.
 Even if you're a business and not a blogger, adding a Blog Page and updating it regularly with relevant content could potentially benefit your SEO while building your brand.

-When adding blog posts, use tags and categories, and structure your posts with Header 1 and Header 2 formatting.
-Squarespace automatically gives blog post titles Header 1 formatting.
+When adding blog posts, use tags and categories, and structure your posts with Heading 1 and Heading 2 formatting.
+Squarespace automatically gives blog post titles Heading 1 formatting on most templates.

 If you're a business with a physical location, listing your address on your site could potentially help visitors find you in location-based services.
 There are many places where you can add your location: